Terminal Phase of LifeTop

 It is sometimes necessary to perform investigations (eg, blood work, radiographs) before one can control new symptoms.
 Patients and their caregivers should be gently reminded that the testing is not designed for cure but to help identify the cause of a distressing symptom.
 The extent to which the patient is subjected to testing, interventions, and other active therapies should be individualized based on the needs, goals of care, location of care, and life expectancy.
 In the last hours and days, it may be appropriate to simply conduct a trial of medications for symptom management based on the physical examination and not subject the patient to testing.

 1) Pain control should continue as initiated prior to transition into the terminal phase.
-Route of administration of medications should be changed from oral to subcutaneous (preferably) or intravenous when swallowing is not possible.
+Route of administration of medications should be changed from oral to subcutaneous (preferably) or IV when swallowing is not possible.
 Assessment of pain control should focus on the presence or absence of grimacing, calling out, or moaning as the patient becomes unable to communicate.

 2) Dyspnea should be managed with opioids (similar dosing to that used for pain management).
 Opioids reduce the sensation of work of breathing.
 In small doses that are titrated as needed to comfort, opioids have not been shown to cause respiratory depression or hasten death.
-Dyspnea that is resistant to opioids should be treated with a combination of opioids and benzodiazepines (eg, midazolam 0.5-2 mg subcutaneously or intravenously every 4 hours).
+Dyspnea that is resistant to opioids should be treated with a combination of opioids and benzodiazepines (eg, midazolam 0.5-2 mg subcutaneously or IV every 4 hours).

 4) Fever can be treated with acetaminophen (INN paracetamol) orally or rectally.